 Storied jewish day schools merge to form new england jewish academy

-The Bess and Paul Sigel Hebrew Academy of Greater Hartford and Hebrew High School of New England to form the area’s first pre-kindergarten through are proud to join together as a single school, under a new name: New England Jewish Academy.
+In 2019, the Bess and Paul Sigel Hebrew Academy and the Hebrew High School of New England proudly merged to form the area’s first seamless pre-kindergarten through Grade 12 Orthodox Jewish day school: New England Jewish Academy.

 Both schools have a storied legacy in the Southern New England area.
 Founded in 1940, the Hebrew Academy of Greater Hartford has impacted many generations.
 Hebrew High School of New England was created in 1996 to fill the need for an Orthodox high school in this region, and became a standard of academic excellence in Judaic and General Studies.
 The 2019 merger of these institutions establishes a preschool-grade 12 Modern Orthodox Jewish day school that will help ensure the vitality and growth of this area’s Jewish community.